aelvan/mailchimp-subscribe-craft/README.md

 Changelog
 ---
+### Version 1.0.0
+ - Refactored alot of code!
+ - The plugin is now using the MailChimp API 3.0.
+ - The plugin now has a service layer that other plugins can tap into.
+ - Subscribe results from multiple lists are now returned in a separate listResults array in the mailchimpSubscribe variable.
+ - Added Craft 2.5 plugin stuff.

 ### Version 0.6
  - Added new action CheckIsSubscribed to check if an email is already on list [Jeremy Daalder](https://github.com/bossanova808)